Steven M. Hilton: Conrad N. Hilton Foundation

 Hilton has also been directly involved in the foundation's response to humanitarian crises.
 He traveled to Haiti in January 2010, just days after the earthquake that killed 220,000 people and injured 330,000 more.
 The Hilton Foundation immediately provided $500,000 in grants to organizations that provided emergency aid for more than 200,000 survivors.
 Hilton accompanied aid workers to the devastated capital of Port-au-Prince, and the epicenter in the area of Léogâne 16 miles to the west.
 Later in the year, the Hilton Foundation provided another $575,000 in grants to three organizations that were helping children severely traumatized by the quake.

 Since 2012, the Hilton Foundation has funded relief efforts for the Syrian refugee crisis—the largest population displacement since World War II.
 In February 2015, Hilton traveled to the Turkish-Syrian border with two of these grantee organizations – Luftfahrt ohne Grenzen (LOG/Wings of Help) and International Medical Corps – to see first-hand the services being provided in partnership with the Turkish Government, the U.N.
 High Commissioner for Refugees, and other international organizations and local nongovernmental organizations.
 By March 2015, the foundation had made a total of $1.8 million in grants to organizations serving this displaced population.
-Hilton authored an op-ed piece published in The Seattle Times calling for increased investment in refugee relief by the international community—with a special call for increased support from foundations.
-He warned that it could become one of the greatest humanitarian disasters of our lifetime.
-His words were prophetic.
-Just a year later, more than 13.5 million Syrians were in need of humanitarian aid, with 6.5 million displaced from their homes inside the country.
-An estimated 4.8 million Syrians had flooded across the border seeking refuge in Europe and the Middle East.
+Hilton authored an op-ed piece published in The Seattle Times calling for increased investment in refugee relief by the international community.

-Hilton also took a personal interest in the effort to relocate the foundation from an office building in Los Angeles to a permanent campus in Agoura Hills 40 miles to the northwest.

-By 2016, the assets of the foundation had grown to more than $2.5 billion.
-Like his father before him, Barron Hilton has pledged 97 percent of his personal wealth to the foundation as well.
-His endowment could bring the total corpus to more than $5 billion, making it one of the dozen or so largest foundations in the U.S. Barron, who had been a director of the foundation since 1950, served as chairman of the board from 2007 to 2012 before retiring and ceding the position to his son.
-At the end of 2015, Steven Hilton retired as president and CEO, while retaining his position as chairman of the board.
-Prior Steven's arrival in 1983, the Conrad N. Hilton Foundation had made a total of $6 million in grants since its formation in 1944.
+At the end of 2015, Hilton retired as president and CEO of the Foundation while retaining his position as chairman of the board.
+Prior to Hilton's arrival in 1983, the Conrad N. Hilton Foundation had made a total of $6 million in grants since its formation in 1944.
 By the time he retired, the foundation had made $1.4 billion in grants.